pmp-p/wapy/docs/library/esp32.rst

 multiplying the resolution by a 15-bit (0-32,768) number.
 There are eight channels (0-7) and each can have a different clock divider.

+To enable the carrier frequency feature of the esp32 hardware, specify the ``carrier_freq`` as something like 38000, a typical IR carrier frequency.

 So, in the example above, the 80MHz clock is divided by 8.
 Thus the resolution is (1/(80Mhz/8)) 100ns.
 Since the ``start`` level is 0 and toggles with each number, the bitstream is ``0101`` with durations of [100ns, 2000ns,